skeswarsudhan/Image_Dehazing/README.md

 └── README.md
 ```
 ### Notes
+The implementation of Hazing is a novel approach discovered to calculate the amount of haze before and after removal.

-The implementation is based directly on the ICCV 2013 dehazing paper.
+The Dehazing implementation is based directly on the ICCV 2013 dehazing paper.

 Current code uses absolute paths — modify them to relative paths for portability.